EMBASSY OF THE COMMONWEALTH OF THE BAHAMAS AND PERMANENT MISSION TO THE ORGANIZATION OF AMERICAN STATES

 In pursuit of strengthening its hemispheric association, and congruent with the principles and purposes of the Organization of American States (OAS), The Bahamas obtained membership to the premier regional body in 1982.
 Accession to the OAS was achieved during the diplomatic tenure of H.E.
 Reginald Wood, who succeeded Ambassador Johnson in 1980.
 Consequently, the Embassy assumed a dual functional role as Permanent Mission of The Bahamas to the OAS, which enabled Ambassador Wood and future Ambassadors to assume the title of Permanent Representative.
 It was in April, 1982, that Ambassador Wood became the first Bahamian to chair the Permanent Council of the OAS.

-In August, 2013, the Government of The Bahams appointed H.E.
+In August 2013, the Government of The Bahamas appointed H.E.
 Dr. Eugene G. Newry, who on 3rd December, 2013, following the presentation of his credentials to President Barack Obama, became the eighth Ambassador of The Bahamas to the United States.
-Currently serving as Permanent Representative of The Bahamas to the OAS is H.E.
-Dr. Elliston Rahming.
+At the time, H.E.
+Dr. Elliston Rahming served concurrently as Permanent Representative to the OAS.
 Dr. Rahming presented his credentials to OAS Secretary General H.E.
 José Miguel Insulza on 6th May, 2013.
-Ambassador Newry is joined in Washington, D.C. by Mrs. Paulette Zonicle, Consul General of the Embassy Consular Annex.
+Ambassador Newry was joined in Washington, D.C. by Mrs. Paulette Zonicle, Consul General of the Embassy Consular Annex.

 The Embassy has actively pursued The Bahamas’ bilateral relationship with the United States in an effort to uphold the country’s long standing political, economic, social and cultural partnership with its closest neighbour.
 The Embassy has also played an instrumental role in promoting and advancing The Bahamas’ national interests in Washington, D.C., and has made significant contribution to the OAS on issues of hemispheric importance.
 Moreover, throughout its forty one years of existence, the Embassy has provided ongoing consular assistance to Bahamian nationals within its jurisdiction.